RKelln/5-directions/public/writing/ppf.md

 Notes:
 Machine learning and statistics are closely related, and thus rely on the same fundamental breakthroughs in probability.
 Statistics analyses data to get insight to the underlying distribution of probability.
 A probability distribution describes the frequency or count of the events or occurrences within a group or interval.
 In a coin flip, there are two possible outcomes and each has a 50% probability.

-The statistic method of linear regression was developed for fitting a few imprecise observations of planetary movement to a mathematical function plotting the movement correctly.
+The statistical method of linear regression was developed for fitting a few imprecise observations of planetary movement to a mathematical function plotting the movement correctly.
 It is still a powerful and widely used method in machine learning today.
 Three basic assumptions were made:

 1. Small errors are more likely than large errors;
 2. Errors are balanced, just as likely to above or below the actual value; and